 Energinet’s business model for the Danish gas transmission system is based on a simple entry-exit model which allows market players to commercially move gas in and out of Denmark.

-Energinet’s single exit zone – exit zone Denmark – delivers gas to all Danish consumers.
-This supports a high level of flexibility in the Danish gas market, because a single customer may be supplied with gas from several entry points.
+Energinet’s single exit zone – joint balancing zone – delivers gas to all Danish and Swedish consumers.
+This supports a high level of flexibility in the Danish and Swedish gas market, because a single customer may be supplied with gas from several entry points.

 The Danish business model provides the following entry points:

-1) Three entry points at Nybro, Ellund and Dragør, where the natural gas enters Denmark.
+1) Three entry points at Nybro, Ellund and the Joint balancing zone, where the natural gas enters Denmark and Sweden.

-2) One entry point (BNG Entry) for biomethane, aka bio natural gas.
+2) One entry point (RES Entry) for renewable energy sources.
+At the moment only biomethane, aka bio natural gas enters the gas system.
 This allows shippers to virtually upload biomethane to the transmission system

 The Danish business model provides the following exit points:

-1) Exit zone Denmark, which makes it possible for gas suppliers to deliver gas to all Danish consumers through the gas distribution network.
-Exit zone Denmark covers a total of six distribution areas, each operated by a distribution company.
-Exit Zone Denmark also feeds gas to three large power stations (Avedøre ІІ, H. C Ørsted and Skærbæk) which are directly connected to the transmission system.
+1) Joint balancing zone, which makes it possible for gas suppliers to deliver gas to all Danish and Swedish consumers through the gas distribution network and to to three large power stations in Denmark (Avedøre ІІ, H. C Ørsted and Skærbæk) which are directly connected to the transmission system.

-2) Three transit exit points at Nybro, Ellund and Dragør for export of natural gas.
+2) Three transit exit points at Nybro, Ellund and the Joint balancing zone for export of natural gas.

 Energinet's business model includes one common storage point which covers the gas storage facilities at Stenlille and Lille Torup.
 Storage customers use this point to feed gas into the gas storage facility or withdraw gas from it.